elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-does-cognitive-dissonance-influence-behavior-according-to-psychological-theories.md

 url: /learn/health-studies/questions/how-does-cognitive-dissonance-influence-behavior-according-to-psychological-theories
 score: -1.0
 related_article1:
-    id: 170557
+    id: 170562
-    title: How do steroids and opioids differ in their pharmacological effects?
+    title: >-
+        What pharmacological interventions are available for treating Parkinson's disease?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-steroids-and-opioids-differ-in-their-pharmacological-effects
+    url: /learn/health-studies/questions/what-pharmacological-interventions-are-available-for-treating-parkinsons-disease
 related_article2:
-    id: 170551
+    id: 170558
-    title: How do positive and negative feedback mechanisms differ in physiological processes?
+    title: >-
+        What are the roles of insulin and glucagon in hormonal regulation?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-positive-and-negative-feedback-mechanisms-differ-in-physiological-processes
+    url: /learn/health-studies/questions/what-are-the-roles-of-insulin-and-glucagon-in-hormonal-regulation
 related_article3:
-    id: 170562
+    id: 170560
+    title: >-
-    title: What pharmacological interventions are available for treating Parkinson's disease?
+        What are the primary pathophysiological features of Parkinson's disease?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-pharmacological-interventions-are-available-for-treating-parkinsons-disease
+    url: /learn/health-studies/questions/what-are-the-primary-pathophysiological-features-of-parkinsons-disease
 related_article4:
-    id: 170550
+    id: 170558
-    title: What mechanisms are involved in temperature regulation within the human body?
+    title: >-
+        What are the roles of insulin and glucagon in hormonal regulation?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-mechanisms-are-involved-in-temperature-regulation-within-the-human-body
+    url: /learn/health-studies/questions/what-are-the-roles-of-insulin-and-glucagon-in-hormonal-regulation
 related_article5:
-    id: 170557
+    id: 170571
-    title: How do steroids and opioids differ in their pharmacological effects?
+    title: >-
+        How can AI hallucinations impact the use of large language models in education?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-steroids-and-opioids-differ-in-their-pharmacological-effects
+    url: /learn/health-studies/questions/how-can-ai-hallucinations-impact-the-use-of-large-language-models-in-education
 ---

 &nbsp;